oqusous/Kickstarter_project/README.md

 - goal: desired amount of money to succeed amount of money The rest were eliminated due to repetation, high NAN numbers, potential of data leakage and based on domain knowledge and logic.

-The target was 'state' which shows whether the project was  successful, failed, suspended, live, or cancelled.
-The live, cancelled and suspended states were eliminated as it was difficult to determine the reason for for cancellation/suspension and live projects have no outcome yet.

-Out of the aforementioned features the following was created:
+Out of the aforementioned features the following were engineered:
 - Continuous Features:
     - Log(df['time_allowed']) and Log(df['goal'])
     - df['time_allowed'] = df['deadline']-df['created_at'] # in days